dimagi/commcare-cloud/docs/changelog/0044-migrate-forms-to-sql.md

 forms & cases from Couch to SQL.

 ## Details
-Historically CommCareHQ stored form submissions and case data in CouchDB.
+Historically CommCare HQ stored form submissions and case data in CouchDB.
 About 5 years ago the default storage backend was changed from Couch to SQL, and all domains created since then should be using the SQL backend.
 However, a bug allowed some Couch domains to be created since then.
 It is recommended